duncanabraham/daPaginator/README.md

 ## Options

-When intialising the list there are a number of paramters you can pass in:
+When intialising the list there are a number of parameters you can pass in:

 * name:             The list name.
 This is used to tie the controls to the list and should be unique on the page.
 * pageSize:         A number representing the number of items to display on a single page